Nikunj-Gupta/autonomous-decision-making/README.md

 ```
 Note: seed is optional to give here.

+### Trained models

+Final trained models are saved in `code/trained_weights` directory.
+Use them to evaluate using above command.

 ### Plots

 Use the `plots.py` script to generate plots for experiments in `results` dir: